Hosea, prophet of mercy—Chapter 12: Legal Rights of New Creatures

 When Jesus died, His marriage contract at Mount Sinai ended fully.
 Jesus was raised up as a new Man in the eyes of the law.
 This made Christ eligible to remarry Israel, for insofar as the law was concerned, it was not a remarriage, but a marriage.
 The law said that if a divorced wife is married to a second husband, and if that husband dies or divorces her, the first husband could not claim her as his wife a second time.
 But Christ died and was raised as a new creature, so the law did not view Him as the first husband, but as a new husband—a third husband, legally speaking.

 Christ’s death thus made Him eligible by law to marry Israel under a new covenant.
 But this new marriage would only take place under an entirely new marriage covenant.
 This new marriage covenant was not like the original one.
-Hebrews 8:9 says it was “not like the covenant which I made with theirs on the day when I took them by the hand to lead them out of the land of Egypt.”
+Hebrews 8:9 says it was “not like the covenant which I made with them on the day when I took them by the hand to lead them out of the land of Egypt.”

 The difference is that the Old Covenant depended upon Israel’s vow of obedience and her ability to keep her vow.
 The New Covenant depends upon God’s vow to make Israel—and all others—His people.
 Deuteronomy 29:12-15 describes the New Covenant this way: